 - Not yielding to a pedestrian when they have right of way in a crosswalk.

-Schedule Your Free Consultation Today
+Schedule Your Free Consultation With a Phoenix, AZ Failure to Yield Lawyer Today

-At Phillips Law Group, we believe in offering you quality legal counsel and resources such as experienced paralegals, seasoned Phoenix personal injury attorneys and private investigators.
+At Phillips Law Group, we believe in offering you quality legal counsel and resources such as experienced paralegals, seasoned attorneys and private investigators.
 With a team of lawyers dedicated to your case, we will stand up to anyone to protect our clients rights.
 We also make hospital and house calls for clients in need and we do not charge a fee for this service.